discord/discord-interactions-php/README.md

 Use `InteractionResponseFlags` to make your response special.

 Use `verifyKey` to check a request signature.
+Note you must install the `simplito/elliptic-php` package first.
 For example:

 ```php
 $CLIENT_PUBLIC_KEY = getenv('CLIENT_PUBLIC_KEY');